 By Nandor Szotak - May 2nd 2020

-I didn't do a new, exciting so called extreme hike for a while.
-I was more occupied with peak bagging, doing other trails, and lately got into creating YouTube videos for a new challenge I set to myself, climbing Hawaii 100 Highest Peaks.
+I didn't do a new, exciting so-called extreme hike for a while.
+I was more occupied with peak bagging, hiking other trails, and lately got into creating YouTube videos for a new challenge I set for myself, climbing Hawaii's 100 Highest Peaks.
 All those peaks could be a good motive to write blogs, but I still think I am a better video creator than a writer.
 I am more of a "documenter" if that word exists.

 Okay, so a little bit of history about Windward Olympus.
-This trail was pioneered by old school HTMC (Hawaiian Trail and Mountain Club) hikers, and the route they set is called unofficially the Turner Route, named after Dayle Turner HTMC member, who lead the actual hike.
-After them Pete Clines and his team made an ascent on a little bit different route, and that is called unofficially the Cline's Route.
-Both route join at the same spot up higher on on the ridge but have a different starting point.
+This trail was pioneered by old-school HTMC (Hawaiian Trail and Mountain Club) hikers, and the route they set is called unofficially the Turner Route, named after Dayle Turner HTMC member, who lead the actual hike.
+After that, Pete Clines and his team made an ascent on a little bit different route, and that is called unofficially the Cline's Route.
+Both routes join at the same spot up higher on the ridge but have different starting points.

 After them they were 2 other groups who made the ascent, both using the Turner Route.

-My friend Scott was in one of the groups who climbed this route, so I was exchanging some information with him about the hike months ago, and he even showed me his gpx track which I could examine couple times before our attempt.
+My friend Scott was in one of the groups who climbed this route, so I was exchanging some information with him about the hike months ago, and he even showed me his Gpx track which I could examine a couple of times before our attempt.

-Actually was not a lot of planning on this one, I was just asking couple friends if they want to do a hike on the weekend.
+Was not a lot of planning on this one, I was just asking a couple of friends if they want to do a hike on the weekend.
 That's it.
 Windward Olympus, here we come!

 After 3 miles of walking, we checked our maps and decided to jump in the uluhe on a nice graded spot.
 The next 0.4 miles was a continuous bushwhack through thick ferns.
-We didn't stop until we reached the bottom of the hill (picture below), just couple of breathers while we changed positions in bushwhacking.
-We thought naively that after the "uluhell" is over, we will have an easier time navigating uphill through the tress.
+We didn't stop until we reached the bottom of the hill (picture below).
+We thought naively that after the "uluhell" is over, we will have an easier time navigating uphill through the trees.

-While getting closer to the hill in front of us, we found some good looking pink ribbons, possibly leftover from Scott's group from couple years ago.
-Pink ribbons made Steve happy, because he was getting worried that we might loose the trail?
+While getting closer to the hill in front of us, we found some good-looking pink ribbons, possibly leftover from Scott's group from a couple of years ago.
+Pink ribbons made Steve happy because he was getting worried that we might lose the trail.
 What trail?

-How we were moving in this section, the terrain started to get steeper until at one point we hit a rock wall.
-Stacy tried to look for a way top go straight up, but it wasn't an option.
+As we were moving in this section, the terrain started to get steeper until at one point we hit a rock wall.
+Stacy tried to look for a way to go straight up, but it wasn't an option.
 We had to go right to contour somehow the wall until we could climb up safely.

 Safely is a loose term, but you guys know what I mean :)

 After 10 minutes of looking around and contouring, we just decided to go for it.
 We were ascending tree by tree on an almost vertical terrain with loose rocks under our feet.
-It was a full body workout which required constant attention, and "rock yelling", but we made it up safely to the top of the steep hill.
+It was a full-body workout that required constant attention, and "rock yelling", but we made it up safely to the top of the steep hill.
 This section was so bad, that none of us even thought to take a picture!

 It was time for a short break after that exhausting approach.
 1700ft high but we could see already the summit of Mt Olympus (2486ft).
 We knew at this moment, nothing can turn us back!

-After the brake, we discussed our next move.
-The smartest thing was to push towards that little lip/line looking formation carved in the mountain side. (see picture below)
+After the break, we discussed our next move.
+The smartest thing was to push towards that little lip/line-looking formation carved in the mountainside. (see picture below)

-It looked like that if we reach that part , we could contour on the left and have a better look at the remaining of the climb.
-None of us knew in that moment that after the contour we will be almost on the KST.
+It looked like that if we reach that part, we could contour on the left and have a better look at the remaining of the climb.
+None of us knew at that moment that after the contour we will be almost on the KST.

 Steve was in front pushing through the mixture of trees and ferns.
 When the uki grass showed up, we knew that the real grass climbing will start soon.
 Maybe too soon...

-Meantime I got a message from Alex (who was invited to the hike, but he couldn't make it) that two of our friends was hiking Mt Olympus today, and they have extra webbing if we need help on the final ascent.
-Most of the other groups who done this hike before, needed some webbing/help to climb the last section.
-That gave us some extra positiveness for the end!
+Meantime I got a message from Alex (who was invited to the hike, but he couldn't make it) that two of our friends were hiking Mt Olympus today, and they have extra ropes if we need help on the final ascent.
+Most of the other groups who had done this hike before, needed some webbing/help to climb the last section.
+That gave us some extra positivity for the end!

-The lip was like a little faint trail on the side of the mountain, so the plan was to follow it.
+The "lip" was like a little faint trail on the side of the mountain, so the plan was to follow it.
 I was heading out first, slowly contouring the mountain.
-None of us really looked back down.
+None of us looked back down.
 I still don't know how is that view from 2200ft high, while hanging on a piece of grass.
-Next time :)
+Next time.

 Less than 10 minutes of contouring and we found ourselves in a position of "where now".
-Drastically the wind picked up, what was very weird.
-Almost blew my hat off couple times.
-In that moment I was 99% sure that we are reaching the trail, the KST if we climb just that extra 10 ft.
-I threw my hat up into the bushes, and was trying desperately to find a way up.
-The vegetation was very rare, barely any grass to hold onto, wherever I stepped I was sliding back.
+Drastically the wind picked up, which was very weird.
+Almost blew my hat off a couple of times.
+At that moment I was 99% sure that we are reaching the trail, the KST (Ko'olau Summit Trail) if we climb just that extra 10 ft.
+I threw my hat up into the bushes and was trying desperately to find a way up.
+The vegetation was very rare, with barely any grass to hold onto, wherever I stepped I was sliding back.
 Somehow I found a somewhat good hold and pulled myself up landing on the trail!
 I was concerned that I destroyed the way behind me, but Stacy and Steve both managed to climb up without any help.

 We made it!

-Checking the time I was surprised how fast we made it up to the actual Olympus peak 3h55min.
+Checking the time I was surprised at how fast we made it up to the actual

-After lunch we headed out on the Wa'ahila Rdige trail, but on the way we met Becca and Justin who were getting ready the webbing to help us on the last climb.
+After lunch, we headed out on the Wa'ahila Rdige trail, but on the way, we met Becca and Justin who were getting ready the ropes to help us on the last climb.
 I guess we made it without it, but we were happy to see them.

 The hike down was fast.
 I think Steve wanted to break some record or something because he was flying down.

-We safely made it down Kolowalu Trail with a smiling face.
+We safely made it down Kolowalu Trail with a smiling faces.

 All of us felt accomplished!